 When a customer enters, never start with what can I get you, or a meaningless hello.
-Rather offer out your hand and said hello, I’ll be helping you enjoy your evening (in a first attempt to get their name) and you are?
+Rather offer out your hand and said hello, I’ll be helping you enjoy your evening and you are……. (in a first attempt to get their name).

 If they did offer their name freely, ask them to spell it.
-No matter how simple (given the many unique spellings even then).
-During this process, he was repeating every word or letter, silently to himself.
+No matter how simple (given the many unique spellings).
+During this process, repeat every word or letter, silently.
 Step 1 in the art of listening.

 If not offered …..then welcome them and inquire if this is their first time here.
 If they answered with either the hotel or city, you have information with which to associate the name.

-Securing a coaster or piece of paper, place their name like Starbucks do on their cups) and confirm the spelling, with a cute little quip (if they turned it over).
+Securing a coaster or piece of paper, place their name (like Starbucks do on their cups) and confirm the spelling, with a cute little quip (if they turn it over).

 This process should be repeated in your contact software in your phone, along with any distinguishing or memorable traits about the person.
 This third and more comprehensive step in active listening is to commit the information to long-term memory (and only required for information expected to be used well into the future).